lint-staged/lint-staged/README.md

 ### Advanced config format

-To extend and customise lint-staged avanced options are available.
+To extend and customise lint-staged, avanced options are available.
 To use this options the format should be as the following:

 #### `package.json` example with `ignore` option: